arvigeus/AZ-204/Learning Path/App Service.md

 ### Examine autoscale factors

-Autoscaling can be triggered according to a schedule, or by assessing whether the system is running short on resources.
-For example, autoscaling could be triggered if CPU utilization grows, memory occupancy increases, the number of incoming requests to a service appears to be surging, or some combination of factors.
+Azure App Service supports two options for scaling out your web apps automatically:

+- Autoscaling with Azure autoscale.
+Autoscaling makes scaling decisions based on rules that you define.
+- Azure App Service automatic scaling.
+Automatic scaling makes scaling decisions for you based on the parameters that you select.

 #### What is autoscaling?

 Autoscaling is a cloud system or process that adjusts available resources based on the current demand.
 Autoscaling performs scaling _in and out_, as opposed to scaling _up and down_.

+Autoscaling can be triggered according to a schedule, or by assessing whether the system is running short on resources.
+For example, autoscaling could be triggered if CPU utilization grows, memory occupancy increases, the number of incoming requests to a service appears to be surging, or some combination of factors.

-#### Azure App Service Autoscaling
+#### Azure App Service autoscaling

 Autoscaling in Azure App Service monitors the resource metrics of a web app as it runs.
 It detects situations where other resources are required to handle an increasing workload, and ensures those resources are available before the system becomes overloaded.